amisinha/SpringBoot-ReactJS-AWS-FullStack/README.md

 7. Start the frontend development server using `npm start` or `yarn start`.
 8. Access the development server at `http://localhost:3000` in your web browser.

-## Contributing

-Contributions to the Interview Experience Portal are welcome!
-If you would like to contribute to the project, please follow the guidelines outlined in the CONTRIBUTING.md file.

-## License

-This project is licensed under the [MIT License](LICENSE).